 Account Number |

-This is the 17-digit hyphenated number that identifies the specific account covered by this bill.
-Your full account number consists of a 9-digit account number (located before the hyphen) that identifies the particular Service Address and an 8-digit customer number (located after the hyphen) that identifies the person whose name appears on the account.
-If you have multiple accounts with CWLP, your customer number will be the same on all of your accounts. |
+the particular Service Address and an 8-digit Customer Number (located after the hyphen) that identifies the person whose name appears on the account.
+If you have multiple accounts with CWLP, your Customer Number will be the same on all of your accounts.

 Service Address |